-This tutorial describes how ethics and informative writing intersect, and analyzes examples that illustrate that intersection, in three parts:
+In this lesson, you will learn how ethics and informative writing intersect, and analyze examples that illustrate that intersection.
+Specifically, this lesson will cover:

 - 1. Ethics and Informative Writing

-- 2. Informative Writing: Example #1
+- 2. Analyzing Informative Writing

-- 3. Informative Writing: Example #2
+- 2a.
+Travel Writing Excerpt

+- 2b.
+Scientific Study Excerpt